AswinKumar1/SPOT_ROBOT/README.md

 - **ROS Noetic**: ROS (Robot Operating System) Noetic is utilized for managing communication between different components of the robotic system.
 - **Cartographer**: Cartographer, a popular ROS package, is employed for simultaneous localization and mapping (SLAM) tasks, enabling SPOT to navigate and map its surroundings autonomously.
 - **NLP (Natural Language Processing)**: Natural Language Processing techniques are integrated to facilitate human-robot interaction and command interpretation.
+- **LLM (Large Language Model)**: LLMs are used as simple API ping/response or build from the scractch and also fine tuned versions of recently added models like Llama v1.6

 ## Projects